mzorki/tutorials/README.md

 The tutorials are written via Google Colab in .ipynb format.
 This means, that there are two ways to run them.

-1. the easiest one: copy the notebook to the Google Drive account and open with Google Colab
+1. the default one: copy the notebook to the Google Drive account and open with Google Colab
-2. if already familiar with Jupyter Notebooks, run from them.
+2. if already familiar with Jupyter Notebooks, run from them. <br>
 In this case, skip the steps with mounting Google Drive and install all the required libraries from the command line.
--- Parts to remove:
+** Parts to remove:
 ```python
 from google.colab import drive
 drive.mount('/gdrive', force_remount=True)